Skip to contents

 Installation

 Getting set up with geosam takes a few steps.
-First, install the package from GitHub:
+First, install from R-Universe:

 pak::pak("walkerke/geosam")